 - CFA if the planned activity is within the country area of Victoria or

 - Fire Rescue Victoria (FRV) if the planned activity is within the FRV fire district

-- Department of Environment, Land, Water and Planning (DELWP) if the planned activity is within any forest, national park, protected public or fire protected area.
+- Department of Energy, Environment and Climate Action (DEECA) if the planned activity is within any forest, national park, protected public or fire protected area.

-- Total Fire Ban permits issued by CFA, FRV or DELWP can be applied for online through Fire Permits Victoria.
+- Total Fire Ban permits issued by CFA, FRV or DEECA can be applied for online through Fire Permits Victoria.

-- If you are unable to apply online, for permit applications within the country area of Victoria contact your local CFA District Office.
+- If you are unable to apply online for permit applications within the country area of Victoria contact your local CFA District Office.

-- If you are unable to apply online, for permit applications within the FRV fire district or DELWP managed public land and fire protected areas, contact your local FRV Regional Office or DEECA Regional Office.
+- If you are unable to apply online for permit applications within the FRV fire district or DEECA managed public land and fire protected areas, contact your local FRV Regional Office or DEECA Regional Office.